appaloosa-store/appaloosa-ios-sdk/README.md

 You can prevent your app from running on a jailbroken device.

-In your appDelegate file, add the following line to check authorizations when the application become active `- (void)applicationDidBecomeActive:(UIApplication *)application`:
+In your appDelegate file, add the following line to check authorizations when the application becomes active `- (void)applicationDidBecomeActive:(UIApplication *)application`:

 ```objective-c
 [[OTAppaloosaAgent sharedAgent] blockJailbrokenDevice];